 The most commonly implicated substances in prenatal exposure include heroin and cocaine.
-Additionally, women who are diagnosed with major depressive disorder are more likely to be prescribed potent antidepressant medications that can cause NAS.
+Additionally, women who are diagnosed with the major depressive disorder are more likely to be prescribed potent antidepressant medications that can cause NAS.

-Alcohol use during pregnancy and cigarette smoking have been also associated with NAS.
+Alcohol use during pregnancy and cigarette smoking has also been associated with NAS.
 Alcohol use during pregnancy can also cause a distinctive disorder known as fetal alcohol syndrome that is associated with mental retardation.

 Discontinuation of opioids after their acute use during delivery can also cause significant withdrawal symptoms in a newborn that can resemble NAS.